 Research

-We photograph any distinguishable features like notches, nicks and/or indentations in the dorsal fin.
-Patterns on the underside of the fluke and even mottling, scars, tooth rakes and obvious discolouration on the body.
-If you would like to help please email photographs to our research team.
-Photographs need to be good quality, sharp, and a close up.
+We photograph any distinguishable features such as notches, nicks and indentations in the dorsal fin, any patterns on the underside of the fluke and even mottling, scars, tooth rakes and obvious discolouration on the body.
+The distinctive features are sort of like our fingerprints, which are essential for individual identification.

 To better understand the important work our researchers do, you can visit: www.eldingresearch.com